defaul-to/playground/README.md

 - [ReactPlayer](https://github.com/cookpete/react-player) - to have a solid video player base I can customize

 and maybe more ready-to-use solutions to come. will keep this updated.

+As of now the backend (database, api) remains private.